Budibase/website/content/blog/how-to-make-a-web-app/index.md

     3. [Grunt](https://gruntjs.com/)

-        This is commonly also used for serving and “Hot Loading” your application at development time, on a nodejs web server, running on localhost.
+        This is also used for serving and “Hot Loading” your application at development time, on a nodejs web server, running on localhost.

 3. A frontend framework (strictly not necessary, but highly advised unless you are an experienced frontend developer):
     1. [React](https://reactjs.org/)